-A cookie is very similar to the ticket you get when you take your clothes in for dry cleaning that helps the dry cleaner find your clothes when you return.
+A cookie is similar to the ticket you get when you take your clothes in for dry cleaning to help the dry cleaner find your clothes when you return.
 The same analogy could be applied to the ticket you get for a repair being done, valet parking, and coat check.

 Why are cookies called cookies?

 The term "cookie" was coined by Lou Montulli, who got the idea from the term "magic cookie," which are data packets a program receives and sends on Unix computers.

 Are cookies safe?

 Are cookies programs or viruses?

-No. Cookies are nothing more than plain-text files that are stored on your computer containing data that helps a website identify your computer.
-Because these files are plain-text files, they cannot be executed and cannot infect or destroy other data on your computer.
+No. Cookies are plain-text files stored on your computer containing data that helps a website identify your computer.
+Because these files are plain-text, they cannot be executed and cannot infect or destroy other data on your computer.

 What is a tracking cookie?